FRP Composites, the Sustainable Material for Water & Wastewater Treatment Applications

 Adaptability: GFRP composites will perform in wastewater, stormwater, and water treatment facilities.
 They are easily adaptable for use across all water infrastructure.

 Pultron has developed several critical fiberglass components used in the wastewater industry:

 - Fiberglass rods with machined details for large water filtration systems used in water treatment plants.

 - Blades fitted with a perforated silicon rubber membrane for aeration to help with sewage breakdown.

-- Mateenbar™ concrete reinforcement to provide a corrosion-resistant solution in concrete structures which are under attack from aggressive ions that result in concrete spalling in harsh environments.
+- Mateenbar™ concrete reinforcement provides a corrosion-resistant solution in concrete structures that are under attack from aggressive ions that result in concrete spalling in harsh environments.

 The good news is that the water and wastewater treatment sector is addressing these challenges by looking at custom GFRP composite materials as a sustainable choice to achieve longer life cycles, and greatly reduce the need for maintenance.

 Read our earlier post, Composites Explained: The Four Reinforcement Fibers to learn more about composites.

 Have questions about composites and pultrusion?
 Talk to one of our experts.